kelvinkoon/kelvinkoon.github.io/content/posts/state-machines-pipelines-pokemon.md

 ### Accessibility

 Accessing the API was possible through making requests, such as through CURL.
-For most users, the easiest method of making a request is through the browser.
+For non-technical audiences, the easiest method of making a request is through the browser.
 Should you go this path, the result is a massive JSON object bordering unreadable.
 I needed a middle-ground for making the data accessible for anyone in the community.

 ## Infrastructure Changes